Issue

 - Every citizen has the right to be elected.

-- The participation of domestic observers may enhance all aspects of the electoral process.
+- The participation of observers, citizen and international, may enhance all aspects of the electoral process.

 - States should recognize accredited NGOs and facilitate their ability to conduct their activities.